 Sierra Club BC will continue to push for the federal government to make the right decision—for whales, for salmon, for our economy and for our climate.
-We are relaunching the Pull Together campaign, which was successful in stopping the Enbridge pipeline.
+That’s why we’ve relaunched the Pull Together campaign, which was successful in stopping the Enbridge pipeline.
+In partnership with RAVEN Trust and the Force of Nature Alliance, we’re supporting the Tsleil-Waututh and Coldwater Nations who are in court to overturn the federal approval.
 By helping to raise funds for First Nations’ legal challenges to Kinder Morgan, we will ensure this pipeline is never built.

 Liquefied Fracked Gas